nortal/eslint-plugin-nortal/README.md

-# eslint-plugin-tetris
+# eslint-plugin-nortal

-Eslint rules for angular project of TETRIS
+A collection of eslint rules by Nortal

 ## Installation